AdSense program policies

 - Receive traffic from online advertising unless the site complies with the spirit of Google's Landing Page Quality Guidelines.
 For instance, users should easily be able to find what your ad promises.

-Publishers are permitted to make modifications to the AdSense ad code so long as those modifications do not artificially inflate ad performance or harm advertisers.ad placement policies article for more information.
+Publishers are permitted to make modifications to the AdSense ad code so long as those modifications do not artificially inflate ad performance or harm advertisers.
+Please see Modification of the AdSense ad code for more information.ad placement policies article for more information.

 View full ad placement policies.